HarvM/French-Press/README.md

 ## Inspiration
 The Bear application is a beauty

+## Kudos
+The rainbow animation was taken from here: https://kieranb662.github.io/blog/2020/04/15/Rainbow

 ## Contact
 Created by [Marc Harvey](https://www.linkedin.com/in/marc-harvey-lru/) - feel free to contact me!